kamalgirdher/restassured_testNG/readme.md

  > Download and install Mockoon(https://mockoon.com) to mock services and practice extensively.

  > Create New environment in mockoon using mockoon_environment.json in the project.
+[Refer : https://megettingerror.blogspot.com/2019/06/how-to-import-environment-in-mockoon.html]

  > Download and install Postman (chrome plugin or standalone)